ladybug-tools/dragonfly-primer/text/components/Reassign_Energy_Properties.md

 ![](../../images/icons/Reassign_Energy_Properties.png) - [[source code]](https://github.com/ladybug-tools/dragonfly-grasshopper/blob/master/dragonfly_grasshopper/src//DF%20Reassign%20Energy%20Properties.py)

-Re-assign energy properties to any Dragonfly object (Building, Story, Room2D).
+Re-assign energy properties to any Dragonfly object (Building, Story, Room2D, Model).

 This is useful for editing auto-generated child objects separately from their parent.
 For example, if you want to assign all of the ground floors of a given auto-generated Building to have a Retail ProgramType, this can help re-assign a Retail ProgramType to such stories.